Import reference data

 The Taxon ID column will be added to the table under How Movebank will save the data showing the scientific species names.
 Compare these values to those in your original file to confirm the names were mapped correctly.
 If you need to edit the mapping, select the Taxon ID column header to re-open the import options.

-The Movebank deploy on timestamp and deploy off timestamp attributes allow you to define the range of time that a tag was deployed on an animal.
-This information can be essential to viewing and analyzing your data in Movebank if, for example, you have deployed the same tag on multiple animals, or if your data files include data collected before the animal was released with the tag attached.
-In these cases, deployment begin and end dates may need to be set before Movebank will be able to accurately display and calculate statistics for individual tracks.
-The deploy-on and deploy-off dates include timestamps in order to define more precise deployment periods—if no time of day is provided, midnight (UTC) is used.
+The deploy on timestamp and deploy off timestamp attributes allow you to define the range of time that a tag was deployed on an animal.
+This information can be essential to organizing data in Movebank if, for example, you have deployed the same tag on multiple animals, or if data files include information collected before the tag was deployed on an animal.
+In these cases, deployment begin and end dates are needed to correctly assign data records to animals.
+Time of day can be provided to define more precise deployment periods—if no time of day is provided, midnight (UTC) is used.

 To map these attributes to the Movebank format,